Our Team

 Dr. Moore has been an Investigator at the Virginia Coast Reserve Long-term Ecological Research site since 2008.
 She was the lead editor of Barrier Dynamics and Response to Changing Climate published in January 2018 by Springer and served as a member of the National Academy of Sciences, Engineering and Medicine (NASEM) Committee, “Long-term Coastal Zone Dynamics: Interactions and Feedbacks between Natural and Human Processes along the U.S. Gulf Coast,” which released its report in June 2018.
 Moore currently serves on NASEM Standing Committee for the Mississippi Delta Project and as Chair of the NC Coastal Resources Commission Science Hazards Panel.

-Research Group
+Current Research Group

 Hannah Henry